apache/flink/docs/dev/table/sql/queries.md

 {% top %}

 ## Execute a Query
 A SELECT statement or a VALUES statement can be executed to collect the content to local through the `TableEnvironment.executeSql()` method.
 The method returns the result of the SELECT statement (or the VALUES statement) as a `TableResult`.
-Similar to SELECT statement, a `Table` can also be executed to collect to content of the table to local through the `Table.execute()` method.
+Similar to a SELECT statement, a `Table` object can be executed using the `Table.execute()` method to collect the content of the query to the local client.
 `TableResult.collect()` method returns a closeable row iterator.
 The select job will not be finished unless all result data has been collected.
 We should actively close the job to avoid resource leak through the `CloseableIterator#close()` method.
 We can also print the select result to client console through the `TableResult.print()` method.
-The result data in `TableResult` can be accessed only once, so for a `TableResult` instance, `collect()` method and `print()` method can't be called both.
+The result data in `TableResult` can be accessed only once.
+Thus, `collect()` and `print()` must not be called after each other.

 For streaming job, `TableResult.collect()` method or `TableResult.print` method guarantee end-to-end exactly-once record delivery.
-This requires the checkpointing mechanism is enabled (By default, checkpointing is disabled.
-To enable checkpointing, call `StreamExecutionEnvironment#enableCheckpointing()` method).
+This requires the checkpointing mechanism to be enabled.
+By default, checkpointing is disabled.
+To enable checkpointing, we can set checkpointing properties (see the <a href="{{ site.baseurl }}/ops/config.html#checkpointing">checkpointing config</a> for details) through `TableConfig`.
 So a result record can be accessed by client only after its corresponding checkpoint completes.

 **Notes:** For streaming mode, only append-only query is supported now.